Assign Custom IDs and Reference Text

 |The value of the reftext attribute must be quoted if it contains spaces or commas.|

 AsciiDoc allows all valid UTF-8 characters to be used in section IDs.

 If you’re generating a PDF from AsciiDoc using a2x and dblatex, see Using UTF-8 titles with a2x to learn about the required

 A section title can only have a single primary ID.
-However, it’s possible to register additional IDs on a section title for referencing from the URL using inline anchors.
+However, it’s possible to register auxiliary IDs on a section title for referencing from the URL using inline anchors.
 This feature works regardless of whether you assign an explicit (primary) ID.

-Here’s how to register additional anchors when using an autogenerated ID:
+Here’s how to register auxiliary IDs using inline anchors when using an autogenerated ID:

 == [[secondary-id]][[tertiary-id]]Section Title

 == Section Title[[secondary-id]][[tertiary-id]]

-Where you place them is where the anchor will end up in the output, so it’s best to put them either at the beginning or the end.
+Where you place the inline anchor is where the anchor will end up in the output.
 The beginning is the preferred location.

 These additional anchor points don’t interfere with the declaration of the primary ID, as shown in the next example.

 [#primary-id] == [[secondary-id]][[tertiary-id]]Section Title